Humanstate/payprop_api_emulator/README.md

 # PayProp API Emulator

 The PayProp API Emulator is available as a stand alone perl script that will allow you to test your client code without having to connect to a remote server.
-It is written to emulate responses from the latest OpenAPI spec as available on the live PayProp site so will be guaranteed to always return representative data *structures*.
+It is written to emulate responses from the latest OpenAPI spec as available on the PayProp staging site so will be guaranteed to always return representative data *structures*.
 Note that all data contained within responses is random, and will not be the same across runs or calls, so whilst the *structures* are representative the data is *not*.

 ## Setup and running